Capital One 360 Checking review

 - Miscellaneous charges.
-While the checking account is fee-free, you’ll need to pay for above-and-beyond services like overnight check delivery ($20), overnight card replacement ($25), and stop payments ($25).
+While the checking account is fee-free, you’ll need to pay for above-and-beyond services like $20 overnight check delivery, $25 overnight card replacement and $25 for each stop payment request.
 If a check bounces due to insufficient funds, you’ll incur a $9 fee — even if you have overdraft protection in place.

 - Expensive outbound wires.
 Capital One charges $40 to send domestic wires and doesn’t support sending international wires.
 It’s free to receive domestic and international transfers, though.